Ranking, in general, becomes more accurate by using complex expressions which use many features.

 with information extracted during the matching phase to evaluate

-Because the first-phase is computed for every match, the cost is bounded
+is computed for every document retrieved by the query.
+The computational cost

-only by the number of documents on each content node multiplied with
+is bounded by the number of documents exposed to the ranking phase on each content node multiplied with

 the complexity of the first-phase expression; therefore the expression

-needs be simple and cheap to allow scaling to large amounts of documents.
+needs to be simple and cheap to allow scaling to large amounts of retrieved docs.
+Alternatively,

 While some use cases only require one (simple) first-phase